Wu-Can/k-normCode/README.md

 - Test_Barrier_Gurobi_UCI: Barrier method in Gurobi for the convex CVaR-based models with UCI data;
 - Test_Barrier_Gurobi_random: Barrier method in Gurobi for the convex CVaR-based models with random data;
 - Test_SIRPN_UCI: S-IRPN for the convex CVaR-based models with UCI data;
-- Test_SIRPN_random: S-IRPN for the convex CVaR-based models with random data.
+- Test_SIRPN_random: S-IRPN for the convex CVaR-based models with random data;
+- Test_PSG_UCI: PSG solvers for the convex CVaR-based models with UCI data;
+- Test_PSG_random: PSG solvers for the convex CVaR-based models with random data.

 (2) Test2_Solution_path: Solvers to generate the whole solution path of the convex CVaR-based models: AS+N-ALM, Warm+N-ALM, N-ALM